naveends/FacebookChromeExtension/README.md

 This is a Chrome Extension for facebook notifications.

-Whenever a there is an pending notification in your facebook account, a desktop notification will be displayed!
+Whenever a there is an unread notification in your facebook account, a desktop notification will be displayed!